Authentic Hopi Indian Sterling Silver Money Clips

 HK Item #MC540

-Shopping Native American Jewelry Money Clips
+Shopping All Jewelry Money Clips

 Paula says - "Hopi artist Steven Sockyma specializes in sterling silver overlay.
 These heavy money clips made on very thick, domed sterling silver are fine examples of his work."